openforge-sh/liboqs-node/README.md

 ### Reporting Security Issues

 See [SECURITY.md](SECURITY.md) for our vulnerability disclosure policy.
-Issues specific to the liboqs C library should be reported to the [liboqs project](https://github.com/open-quantum-safe/liboqs/security).
+Issues specific to the LibOQS C library should be reported to the [LibOQS project](https://github.com/open-quantum-safe/liboqs/security).

 ## Building from Source